 New visitors are always welcome.
 No prior knowledge about Tendai Buddhism or meditation is required.

-If you can arrive 10-20 minutes early before an in-person service, please help with setting up.
-Help packing up at the end would also be appreciated.
+If you can arrive about 15 minutes early before an in-person service, please help with setting up.
+At the end, help packing up would be appreciated.

 Usually on the first Sunday each month, we will do circumambulating Nembutsu (walking meditation chanting the name of Amida Buddha) as part of the shikan meditation.